 Toom's proof is simpler and more useful in the long run, as it exploits an important observation: that the random space-time history of this model can be viewed as a percolation.
 Indeed, consider a graph on the points of the space-time history \( \bbZ\times\bbZ_{+} \), where edges are from each point \( (x,t) \) to \( (x,t+1) \) and \( (x-1,t+1) \).
 A space-time point is \df{closed} if spontaneous healing happens there: this occurs with probability \( \eps \) independently for each \( (x,t) \).
 Otherwise it is \df{open}.
 Suppose that we start from the initial configuration \( \eta(\cdot,0) \) in which every site is sick.
 Then \( \eta(x,t)=1 \) if and only if there is an open path from time 0 to \( (x,t) \).

-The proof that for small \( \eps \) there is an upper bound to \( \Pbof{\eta(x,t)=0} \) independent of \( x,t \) uses an argument that became called the ``Peierls argument'', or the ``contour argument'', and it goes by the following steps. \begin{enumerate} \item Assuming an unfavorable event at space-time point \( (x,t) \) find a finite set \( B \) of space-time points in the past responsible for it. \item Find some combinatorial structure \( \Gg(\eta,x,t) \) (typically a ``contour'') defining a nonempty subset \( B'(\Gg) \subseteq B\). \item Bound the number of structures \( \Gg \) with \( |B'(\Gg)|=k \) by \( c^{k} \) for some constant \( c \). \end{enumerate} This proves \( \Pbof{\eta(x,t)=0}\le\sum_{k}(\eps c)^{k} \), which is small for small \( \eps \).
-In a later paper~\cite{ToomNonMark72}, Toom proved that an invariant measure different from \( \delta_{\ones} \) cannot be very simple (like a Markov chain).
+The proof that for small \( \eps \) there is an upper bound to \( \Pbof{\eta(x,t)=0} \) independent of \( x,t \) uses an argument that became called the ``Peierls argument'', or the ``contour argument'', and it goes by the following steps. \begin{enumerate} \item Assuming an unfavorable event at space-time point \( (x,t) \) find a finite set \( B \) of space-time points in the past responsible for it.
+(In the case of this proof, the set of closed points on paths between \( (x,t) \) and time 0.)